totalspectrum/spin2cpp/README.md

 OPTIONS
 =======
 Spin2cpp accepts the following options:

+--binary
+  Run the compiler and output a loadable binary file.
+Note that this option imples --main.
+Also note that after --binary you may specify options to be passed to PropGCC, such as -Os or -mcmm.

 --ccode
   Output static C code instead of C++.
 Note that in C mode only a